Lane Thomas Player Props: Nationals vs. Dodgers

 Dodgers Pitching Rankings

-- Dodgers pitchers combine to surrender 62 total home runs at a clip of 1.1 per game (to rank 17th in the league).
+- Dodgers pitchers combine to surrender 62 total home runs at a rate of 1.1 per game (to rank 15th in the league).

-- Miller (1-0) makes the start for the Dodgers, his second of the season.
+- Gonsolin gets the start for the Dodgers, his seventh of the season.
+He is 2-1 with a 1.82 ERA and 23 strikeouts in 29 2/3 innings pitched.

-- His last appearance was on Tuesday against the Atlanta Braves, when the right-hander went five innings, surrendering one earned run while allowing four hits.
+- In his most recent outing on Wednesday against the Atlanta Braves, the right-hander went 5 2/3 innings, allowing three earned runs while surrendering three hits.

+- The 29-year-old has put up an ERA of 1.82, with 7 strikeouts per nine innings, in six games this season.
+Opponents are batting .152 against him.

 © 2023 Data Skrive.
 All rights reserved.